deftio/xelp/dev/xelp-TODO.md

 	[0] function set CR/LF emission characteristic -- decide (won't do) [ ] parser grammar formalize
 		<command><space><args><terminal>  --> terminal is ';' from the POV of parser
-			-->` (backtick)  allows escaping of terminal chars so that if we include math ops ^ isn't "taken" ot for paths \ or / aren't taken
+			-->` (backtick)  allows escaping of terminal chars so that if we include math ops ^ isn't "taken" out for paths \ or / aren't taken
 			-->`:  colon is clause separator for if statements
 			--> parse not attempted (in parse mode) until <CR>
-	[ ]	developer examples
+	[ ]	developer examples C / CLI
 		[ ] how to make Key mode only (menu system, min build).
 Add help.
 Add scripting several key commands via loop in C.
 		[ ] make a CLI mode only (w help) application. show abstraction set up with backspace.
 		[ ] make a CLI+Key mode only app (w help).
 Show scripting.